interactivetools-com/ZenDB/README.md

         $resultSet->insertId     = 0    // Primary key of last inserted row for INSERT queries
         $resultSet->error        =      // Error message, if any, from the last SQL operation
         $resultSet->errno        = 0    // Error number from the last SQL operation
-        $resultSet->getFirst()          // Returns the first 'Row' object or an empty 'Row' if no rows
+        $resultSet->first()             // Returns the first 'Row' object or an empty 'Row' if no rows
-        $resultSet->raw()               // Key/value pair array of the original unencoded row data
+        $resultSet->toArray()           // Key/value pair array of the original unencoded row data

         foreach ($resultSet as $row)    // Iterate over rows; each row is HTML-encoded by default
             $row->column                // Default usage gives HTML-encoded output.
 Use print_r($row->column) for details
-            $row->column->raw()         // Returns the original data type and unencoded value }
+            $row->column->value()       // Returns the original data type and unencoded value }

         HTML-encoded values for all rows in this resultSet are listed below.